|Title:||Assistant Baseball Coach|

 |Alma Mater:||Phoenix, 2008|

-Chip Schaffner is in his seventh year as an Assistant Baseball Coach at Emory & Henry College.
+Chip Schaffner is in his eighth year as an Assistant Baseball Coach at Emory & Henry College.
 His primary responsibilities are with the Wasps’ pitchers and in recruiting.
 Schaffner comes to Emory with over two decades of baseball experience, including 13 at the NCAA Division I level.

 During the summer of 2013, Schaffner was the manager of the Dayton Docs of the Great Lakes Summer Collegiate League, a summer wood-bat league for college players.
 He led the Docs to a fifth-place finish and berth in the GLSCL Playoffs with five players earning all-league honors.